 Open Source software is great, so I chose to participate in some projects myself.
-On the following pages, you find more information about the projects that I support and have participated in.
+On the following pages, you find more information about the projects that I have contributed to.

 At SBB, we operated large OpenShift clusters and AWS resources for the worlds densest railway network.
 Many of these resources can internally be ordered using a self-service portal, which we have made public on GitHub.
 For example, the self-service portal allows you to provision OpenShift projects and quotas or Amazon S3 buckets.